Published: Tuesday, April 14, 2026 · 10:42 AM | Updated: Tuesday, April 14, 2026 · 10:42 AM

 Analysts will be keen to hear what JPMorgan CEO Jamie Dimon has to say about his outlook for loan defaults, as well as any concerns he might have about the credit cycle and geopolitical risks created by the war in the Middle East.

-Goldman Sachs, a rival to JPMorgan when it comes to trading and investment banking, on Monday posted first-quarter results that topped expectations on record Equities trading revenue.
+Goldman Sachs, a rival to JPMorgan when it comes to trading and investment banking, on Monday posted first-quarter results that topped expectations on record equities trading revenue.

 Citigroup and Wells Fargo are out with their results Tuesday, while Bank of America and Morgan Stanley will report on Wednesday.